Mehul-Raj-01/AppDev-Task3/README.md

 Run **flutter pub get** to get all the dependicies
 Run **flutter run** to run in debug mode to connected device or browser.

+The API used is TMDB that sometimes does not work properly.
+It is advised to use a **VPN**.